Islam, Qur'ānic and Biblical Studies

 A.B.
 (2005), Princeton University - Comparative Literature and East Asian Studies

-Teng-Kuan is a first-year Ph.D. student in the Department of Theology.
-His main research revolves around the comparative study of religion and film in East Asia, with particular attention to Chinese contexts.
-On the one hand, he is interested in the ways that religiosity is visualized and performed via film, whether in explicit fashion or as subterranean current.
-On the other hand, he is keen on investigating the confluences between religious and cinematic phenomena, whether in terms of historical evolution, phenomenological experience, or pragmatic function.
+Teng-Kuan is a second-year Ph.D. student in the Department of Theology.
+His main research interests revolve around the comparative study of religion and cinema in East Asia, with particular attention to transnational Chinese contexts.
+On the one hand, he studies the ways that religious traditions are visualized and performed via film, whether in explicit fashion or as subterranean current.
+On the other hand, he investigates the confluences between religious and cinematic phenomena, whether in terms of historical evolution, phenomenological experience, or pragmatic function.
 His academic work has been published in the Journal of Religion and Popular Culture.

 Prior to graduate studies at Georgetown, Teng-Kuan worked on study abroad programming and co-curricular experiential learning trips at Yale-NUS College, Singapore's first liberal arts college.
-And before that, he studied and worked in the U.S. and China for eleven years, including four summers coordinating the Princeton in Beijing intensive Chinese language summer program hosted at Beijing Normal University.
+And before that, he studied and worked in various cities in the U.S. and China for eleven years, including four summers coordinating the Princeton in Beijing intensive Chinese language summer program hosted at Beijing Normal University.

-In his leisure, Teng-Kuan enjoys good cinema (he especially admires the work of Hou Hsiao-Hsien, Ann Hui, Koreeda Hirokazu, and Lee Chang-Dong), meaningful conversations, and spending time with his fiancée.
+In his leisure, Teng-Kuan enjoys good films (he especially admires the work of Hou Hsiao-Hsien, Ann Hui, Koreeda Hirokazu, and Lee Chang-Dong), meaningful conversations, and exploring the D.C. area with his wife.

 Islam and Christianity, Interreligious Narrative Theologies